softwarity/website/docs/tuto/init/group-user.md

 tags: []
 ---

-We now need to assign the `TESTER` group to the user.
+We now need to assign the `GROUP_0` group to the user.

 Still on the organization's administration page, go to the `Members` section.

-Next, check the box between `TESTER` and the user.
+Next, check the box between `GROUP_0` and the user.

 ![group-to-user](../img/group-to-user.png)